brockho/numbbo/docs/bbob-constr-lin/functions/source/index.rst

 where :math:`v = T_{\textrm{asy}}^{0.2}(T_{\textrm{osz}}(x - x^{\textrm{opt}}))` and :math:`z = v-x^{\textrm{shift}}`.
 Without the nonlinear transformations and the translation by :math:`-x^{\textrm{opt}}`, it becomes

+..
+Dimo: the transformations used here should be either defined or a reference to the `bbob` function definitions is needed!

 .. math::
    :label: rastrigin2
    :nowrap: